colfio/colfio/README.md

 newGame(new GameLoop());
 // Start a new game
 function newGame(engine: GameLoop) {
-    engine.init(document.getElementById("gameCanvas") as HTMLCanvasElement, 800, 600);
+        engine.init(document.getElementById("gameCanvas") as HTMLCanvasElement);
 }
 ```

 ## How does it work?
-- the logic is implemented inside components - you declare a component, attach it to a game object, and via its `update` method, you can update the state
+- the logic is implemented inside components - you declare a component, attach it to a game object, and via its `onUpdate` method, you can update the state

 ### Components
 - each component has the following lifecycle functions:
   - `onInit` - initializes the component
   - `onMessage` - sends a message to all subscribed components
+  - `onAttach` - called when the component is being added to the scene
+  - `onDetach` - called when the component is being detached from the scene
+  - `onFixedUpdate` - called with given frequency (only when `frequency` property is set)
   - `onUpdate` - called during the game loop, updates the component state
   - `onFinish` - called whenever this component has finished its execution
 - if you want to add a new component to a game object, you have to call `addComponent` - it will add it to the queue of new components that will be added in the end of the loop